Beef Tamales cooked in the Instant Pot in half the time. Along with masa made with bacon drippings and filled with a flavorful shredded beef.

 Assembling the Tamales

-- Take one dried corn husk and place on a work surface.
-If the husk is too small then overlap 2 together.
+- Take one dried corn husk and place it on a work surface.
+If the husk is too small then overlap 2 husks together.

-- Spread an even layer of masa in the middle of the husk and reaching to the sides.
-Leave a small edge on the husk.
-Add shredded beef filling to the middle, I did about 2 spoonfuls.
+- Spread an even layer of masa in the upper middle of the husk.
+Add shredded beef filling to the middle.

 - Fold both sides to meet in the middle, then fold the bottom end up to the top of the tamale.
 Place in a dish until all the tamales are assembled.